daslicht/daslicht-twentysixteen/Readme.md

 > A hierarchical developer friendly WordPress theme

-This is a clone of the WordPress twentysixteen theme
+This is a clone of the WordPress twentysixteen theme (with no child themeing in mind)

 I have modified the template theme hirachy and the used terminology to fit my needs and be more cosistent.

 For example the original twentysixteen use the term *content_type* which are not existent in WordPress at all.
 I have used *post_type* instead

 see:
 [Codex](https://codex.wordpress.org/Post_Types)